-The user with Account Owner role within the UiPath Cloud Platform account has access to every service of the account by default, with the assigned role of Administrator to each of those services.
+The user with Organization Owner role within the UiPath Cloud Platform organization has access to every service of the organization by default, with the assigned role of Administrator to each of those services.

-Here's what you should do to grant a user access to one of your account's services:
+To grant a user access to one of your organization's services follow these steps: